 It’s also good if you start thinking of guitar phrasing as a concept rather than a set of isolated techniques.

-10. Frequent other musicians
+10. Frequent other intermediate guitar players and musicians

 Making friends with people who play, or are seriously learning an instrument, has many benefits.